-An antibody (immunoglobulin, or Ig) is a protein synthesized by plasma B cells targeting unique molecular structures called antigens (Ag) classically from bacteria and viruses (ie, regions on the SARS-CoV-2 spike protein).
-When these antigens are detected by the immune system, a series of adaptive response events generates antibodies targeting them for destruction.
+An antibody (immunoglobulin, or Ig) is a protein synthesized by plasma B cells targeting unique molecular structures called antigens (Ag) classically from bacteria and viruses (i.e., regions on the SARS-CoV-2 spike protein).
+When the immune system detects these antigens, a series of adaptive response events generate antibodies targeting them for destruction.

-The fragment crystallizable (Fc) region is composed of two heavy chains (H) that modulate immune system activity by interacting with surface receptors, complement, etc. These heavy chains also determine the antibody class:
+The fragment crystallizable (Fc) region comprises two heavy chains (H) that modulate immune system activity by interacting with surface receptors, complement, etc. These heavy chains also determine the antibody class:

 - IgA (10-15%, dimer): GI tract, mucosal surfaces, breast milk – primary defense against inhaled/ingested pathogens